 Mouth ulcers often go away on their own without treatment.
 If they become painful, your doctor or dentist may prescribe an antimicrobial mouthwash or ointment to reduce your discomfort.

 If your condition is the result of a more serious infection, seek medical attention to receive the best treatment.

 Genital ulcers are sores that develop on genital areas, including the penis, vagina, anus, or surrounding areas.
 They are usually caused by sexually transmitted infections (STIs), but genital ulcers can also be triggered by trauma, inflammatory diseases, or even,

 In addition to sores, symptoms that may accompany genital ulcers include:

 - rash or bumps in the affected area

 - swollen glands in the groin area

-Similar to types of ulcers, treatment depends on the underlying cause of your condition.
+Similar to other types of ulcers, treatment depends on the underlying cause of your condition.
 In some cases, these sores will go away on their own.
 If diagnosed with an STI, your doctor may prescribe antiviral or antibiotic medication or ointment.
-If you feel you’ve been exposed to a STI, seek immediate medical attention.
+If you feel you’ve been exposed to an STI, seek immediate medical attention.

 The most common symptom of a peptic ulcer is stomach pain.
 Often, the pain starts in the center of your stomach and can travel up to your throat or seemingly down your back.
 This pain can last for a few minutes to a few hours and is usually only temporarily eased by antacids.